 A Practice Committed to Client Service and Comprehensive Representation

-Whether faced with difficult decisions in the care of a loved one, planning for the future, or handling matters after the passing of family member or friend, John B. Henry, III, can offer legal counsel and guidance in the areas of Guardianship, Probate and Estate Administration, Estate Planning, and other civil matters.
+Whether faced with difficult decisions in the care of a loved one, planning for the future, or handling matters after the passing of family member or friend, our firm can offer legal counsel and guidance in the areas of Elder Law, Guardianship, Special Needs Trusts, Probate and Estate Planning.

 Guardianship is a court created and administered process designed to protect the physical, mental, and financial well-being of an adult who is in need of care due to developmental disability, injury, or disease, or a minor that is in need of care or that stands to receive or inherit money.
-Mr. Henry is aware of the often difficult and emotional decision to pursue guardianship for a disabled or incapacitated loved one who is in need of care and assistance.
-To learn more about guardianships and the options available in assisting someone in need of care and assistance, visit Texas Guardianship Law: Understanding and Navigating the Process or follow John B. Henry, III, Attorney at Law's Blog for news and updates on Texas guardianship, probate, estate planning, and elder law.
+Our firm is aware of the often difficult and emotional decision to pursue guardianship for a disabled or incapacitated loved one who is in need of care and assistance.
+To learn more about guardianships and the options available in assisting someone in need of care and assistance, visit Texas Guardianship Law: Understanding and Navigating the Process or follow our Blog for news and updates on Texas guardianship and our other areas of practice.

 Probate is the legal process by which the estate of a deceased individual is administered and settled, establishing rights to property for the beneficiaries named in a will or heirs that may exist at law, subject to the just debts and costs of administration of an estate.
 Frequently, probate is referred to as a time intensive and cost extensive process.
 In practice, however, probate can be a very time efficient and cost effective process--especially in the state of Texas that continues to create and revise simplified probate procedures to enhance Texans' access to administrating the estate of deceased loved ones.
 To understand more about the alternatives that exist in administering and settling an estate after a loved one's passing, visit Texas Probate Law: Procedures, Alternatives, and Settling an Estate.